 If HMRC needs to contact you about anything confidential they’ll reply by phone or post.

-Call for help and information about:
+You can call for help and information about:

-- Class 2 and 3 National Insurance
+- Class 1, 2 and 3 National Insurance rates and thresholds

 - National Insurance statement requests